AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

    }
    ```

-Note that the `quality-patches` attribute that contains two patches from the [full patch list](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) as an example.
-These will be installed in every project that requires this package.
+The `quality-patches` attribute that contains two patches from the [full patch list](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) as an example.
+Quality patches are installed in every project that requires this package.
 The contents of the `/m2-hotfixes` directory of this module will also be copied recursively into the `/m2-hotfixes` directory of any project that requires this package.
-During Adobe Commerce on cloud infrastructure deployments, those hotfixes will be installed by the deployment scripts.
+During Adobe Commerce on cloud infrastructure deployments, those hotfixes are installed by the deployment scripts.

 For testing purposes, you can create an example patch (`/m2-hotfixes/EXAMPLE-PATCH_2.4.6.patch`).